 Don’t know the difference between a facial lotion and a night cream?
 Today we answer those questions and more.
 Keep reading to find out everything you need to know about the types of moisturizers.

-A lightweight moisturizer absorbs into your skin quickly and is easy to spread.
+A lightweight moisturizer, like our Fragrance Free Body Lotion, absorbs into your skin quickly and is easy to spread.
 This type of moisturizer is perfect for the warmer months and for those with oily skin.

 One thing that distinguishes lotions from cream moisturizers is their ingredients.
 Lotions are water-based and don’t contain the same moisture-locking ingredients.